 Dominique Leguen took over the winemaking at this domaine from his father-in-law, Joel Hudelot-Baillet, in 2004.
 Described as a 'rising star' of the village, his wines are full of dark, voluptuous black fruits with the silky, creamy texture associated with Chambolle.

 One of the most consistently excellent producers in Burgundy, making benchmark wines from each appellation.
 Jadot make wines from over 100 appellations, with very little variation in vinification.
 Instead, the wines are allowed to distinguish themselves through expressing their terroir.

 A small, bright gem in Volnay, with holdings in neighbouring Pommard too.
 Jean-Pierre Charlot is a winemaking mentor to many domaine owners in Burgundy, having taught at the Lycée Viticole in Beaune for many years.
 His nephew Etienne Chaix has recently taken over as winemaker.
 The wines are elegant and pure, almost - but not quite - to a fault.

 With around 19 hectares spread across Mersault, Nicholas Mestre's family domaine produces wines with great fruit purity and very little oak influence.

 Described by one Burgundy expert as a 'peasant' domaine...meant politely and as a compliment ('paysanne').
 The Pascals make superb, concentrated Puligny wines which are great value.

-Owned by the same family for six generations, this 18 hectare domaine is based in Santenay and produces superb value reds and whites from very old vines.
+Owned by the same family for six generations, this 18-hectare domaine is based in Santenay and produces superb value reds and whites from very old vines.